 The Sabugal Castle is also known as the “Castelo das Cinco Quinas” (ie, “Castle of the Five Corners”), due to the unusual shape of its Keep, which has a pentagonal floor plan.

-So, do you want to know more about the Sabugal Castle: Best Tips For Visiting In 2024?
+So, do you want to know more about the Sabugal Castle: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!